joey-j-zhu/archivetask/README.md

 So I didn't get the time to implement everything or fix all my bugs, but I've laid out adequate structure and helper functions that executing my plans should be straightforward.

+4:35: Okay I'm having a lot of trouble figuring out how the data crawling queries and URLs work and I'm trying to change the given file_name to the 2020 crawls.
+If I can't get this fixed in 20 minutes then I won't have any URLs to return hence no score, so if that happens this was why.